Skip to content

 Lost or forgotten medication.
 A licensed doctor can issue a private prescription.

 Public hospital ER: free with EHIC/GHIC.
-Home doctor: 120-180 EUR out of pocket, reimbursable by travel insurance.
+Home doctor: the price is set by each doctor and shown before you book, paid out of pocket and reimbursable by travel insurance.

-The real cost of an ER visit for a non-emergency: 3-5 hours of your holiday plus stress.
+The real cost of an ER visit for a non-emergency is the lost time and stress.

 Can do: Full physical examination, clinical diagnosis, prescriptions, intramuscular injections, wound cleaning, medical reports and certificates, specialist referrals.

-Cannot do: X-rays or imaging, blood tests (can refer to same-day lab), IV fluids (some services can), surgical procedures, cardiac or respiratory emergencies.
+Cannot do: X-rays or imaging, blood tests (can refer to same-day lab), IV rehydration (refers to hospital), surgical procedures, cardiac or respiratory emergencies.

 1. Is this potentially life-threatening?
 Call 112 or go to the ER.